solds-zz/google-homepage/README.md

-My first real project: rebuilding the Google homepage.
+A replica of the Google home page.